 Fragrant and deeply satisfying, this comforting Turkey Picadillo is a lighter version of the classic that is simple to make but does not compromise on flavour.
+A wonderful dish for a weeknight meal that the whole family will love!

-Picadillo is a dish that takes me straight back to the sunny island where I grew up, the Dominican Republic.
-Whether you are familiar with it or not, it’s a dish that has an unfailing ability to comfort.
-As soon as I smell Picadillo’s distinctive fragrance, it creates anticipation for something delicious, soothing, and warming to come.
+Whether you are familiar with it or not, picadillo is a dish that has an unfailing ability to bring comfort.
+As soon as you smell picadillo’s distinctive fragrance, it creates anticipation for something delicious, soothing, and warming to come.
+Ground beef is traditional for picadillo but here we are using ground turkey for a lighter, leaner version that is just as delicious.

 What Is Picadillo?